 I decided today that I wanted to start recording a little bit so I decided to go buy a Blue Microphone Yeti.
-The Yeti is a very popular USB microphone amongst streamers and recording artist alike.
+The Yeti is a very popular USB microphone amongst streamers and recording artists alike.
 (My first trial is the basis for this post, so my opinion may change.)

 Rode Podcaster USB Dynamic Microphone Record high-quality audio and vocals on your computer with the Rode Podcaster USB Dynamic Microphone.
 The Rode USB Microphone is ideal for vodcasting, podcasting, creating corporate or YouTube videos.
 It creates a professional broadcast sound quality.
 Songwriters and musicians may also use this USB audio microphone to record demos for their prospective clients and music producers.
 The A/D converters and the 8-48 kHz sampling bypasses your computer’s sound controller to produce a high-quality sound that your listeners can enjoy.
 The Rode USB Microphone includes a tight cardioid pattern for superior off-axis sound rejection that eliminates background noise that can lower the quality of your presentation.
 The 28mm dynamic capsule makes the USB dynamic microphone easy to hold while you are recording.
 You can plug the USB audio microphone into your Mac or PC with a USB cable, eliminating the need for an outside digital interface.

 As soon as I purchased the mic, I hurried back to try it out.
 All of the research I had done was based on clarity, and the devices definitely live up to its reputation in that aspect.